KB 2285: ALL NTLM AUTHENTICATORS ARE BUSY

 The number of requests for the last authenticator should not exceed 0.

-Otherwise, we recommend increasing the number of authenticators to 30 instances (for an architecture with more than 500 workstations).
+Otherwise, it is recommended to increase the number of authenticators to 30 instances (for an architecture with more than 500 workstations).

-In most cases, it is therefore advisable to increase the number of instances from 15 to 30 to solve this problem.
+In most cases, it is therefore advisable to increase from 15 instances to 30 instances to solve this problem.

-If 30 isn't enough, increase in steps of 10 or 20 until there's no problem.
+If 30 is not a sufficient number, increase by increments of 10 or 20 until there are no problems.